UBC-MDS/DSCI_522_Forest_Fire_Analysis/reports/Report.md

 reject the null hypothesis that the two means are different.

 *Figure 3.
-Histogram of Null Hypothesis Distribution with Observed Diff of Means Value in Red* *95% Confidence Intervals in Blue*
+Histogram of Null Hypothesis Distribution with Observed Diff of Means Value in Red &* *95% Confidence Intervals in Blue*

 ![](../img/Result.png)